osxmidi/juicysfplugin/README.md

 Unzip juicysfplugin-master.zip and rename to juicysfplugin and place in the main JUCE folder.

-Run the Projucer and load the juicysfplugin jucer file in the unzipped juicysfplugin/plugin folder and save the project (disable JUCE_VST3_CAN_REPLACE_VST2 in the juce_audio_plugin_client module options before saving).
+Run the Projucer and load the juicysfplugin jucer file in the unzipped juicysfplugin folder and save the project (disable JUCE_VST3_CAN_REPLACE_VST2 in the juce_audio_plugin_client module options before saving).

 ---------